magland/ephemeri-chat/README.md

 **Step 1: Create a new Heroku project**

 Sign up for a [Heroku](https://heroku.com) account and Create a new app.
-Name it something like `ephemeri-pubsub-1`.
+Name it something like `ephemeri-chat-1`.

 **Step 2: Set system public/private keys**

-Obtain a public/private key pair using the test-ephemeri-pubsub app.
+Obtain a public/private key pair using the test-ephemeri-chat app.

 In the Heroku web console, open the Settings for your project and add two configuration variables: SYSTEM_PUBLIC_KEY and SYSTEM_PRIVATE_KEY.